UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 Notes:

-We can see that at line 1 column 45, we have `multiple spaces before the operator` which means in our that’s where we will need to make changes in the file `exponent_a_list.py`.
+We can see that at line 1, column 45, we have `multiple spaces before the operator,` which means in our that’s where we will need to make changes in the file `exponent_a_list.py`.

 We can then go through all of these suggestions and correct them so that our `exponent_a_list.py` is adhering to a cleaner style.